dougeby/IntuneDocs/InTuneDocs/DeployUse/ios-setup-assistant-enrollment-in-microsoft-intune.md

 Using Apple Configurator you can factory reset iOS devices and prepares them for setup by the device’s new user.
 This method requires you to USB-connect the iOS device to a Mac computer to setup corporate enrollment and assumes you are using Apple Configurator 2.0.
 Most scenarios require that the policy applied to the iOS device include *user affinity* to enable the Intune Company Portal app.

 **Prerequisites**
+* [iOS enrollment enabled](set-up-ios-and-mac-management-with-microsoft-intune.md) by installing an APNs certificate
 * Physical access to iOS devices - Devices must be unconfigured (factory reset) without password protection
 * Device serial numbers - [How to get an iOS serial number](https://support.apple.com/en-us/HT204308)
 * USB connection cables